 You can’t beat the good old 50mm focal length for all-round versatility, which is why the Tokina opera 50mm f/1.4 FF ticks all the boxes as our number one prime candidate.
 This is a lens under our proposed budget, which provides very high-quality optics in a very usable package.

 As is typical of modern high-end glass, the opera 50mm f/1.4 FF isn’t exactly lightweight, coming in at 950g, with the bulky dimensions of 80 x 107.5mm.
-All this weight-bearing has been poured into the optics, which are comprised of 15 elements in nine groups, and feature three super-low dispersion and one aspherical element, which have all been treated to an ELR coating for increased image quality.
+All this weight-bearing has been poured into the optics, which comprise 15 elements in nine groups, and feature three super-low dispersion and one aspherical element, which have all been treated to an ELR coating for increased image quality.

 The f/1.4 aperture is exactly what you need on a high-quality prime lens for not just low-light capabilities, but also excellent bokeh renditions.
 The lens has also been fully weatherproofed, giving users the confidence to take it into all types of environmental conditions.